juurith/SQL_Project_Data_Job_Analysis-main/README.md

--- To do later on
+TODO: Update contents of this later